 One of Frank’s favorite albums last year was Get Well Soon by World’s Greatest Dad, which is a four-piece female-fronted emo band.
-While discussing this album at either the end of 2018, I mentioned that I enjoyed female fronted bands in the pop-punk/emo genre.
+While discussing this album at the end of 2018, I mentioned that I rarely enjoyed female fronted bands in the pop-punk/emo genre.
 Aside from Paramore, none of them really ever clicked for me.
 Little did I know that 2019 was going to give me a run for my money in this respect.

 One day in late January, thanks to a Spotify playlist, I was introduced to Jetty Bones, the project of singer/songwriter Kelc Galluzzo.
 Spotify threw “No Lover” at me, from her 2017 EP, and the song just hooked me hard.
 I had a week where I just listened to this song.
 There are so many incredible melodies and hooks throughout this song, you can find something new to like every time you listen to it.